wxWidgets/website/downloads/index.md

   download sites.
 </div>

-When installing wxWidgets on Windows or OS X, we always recommend building the library from source yourself, and only provide the source package for most platforms.
+When installing wxWidgets on Windows or macOS, we always recommend building the library from source yourself, and only provide the source package for most platforms.
 On some platforms, we have provided a few pre-built binaries for convenience, but wxWidgets supports so many compilers on so many platforms,